This page shows you how to get started quickly with Cloud Code.

-Python (Flask): Hello Worldwill create a starter Python (Flask) Hello World app.
+Go: Hello Worldwill create a starter Go Hello World app.

 Cloud Shell Editor loads the application in a new workspace.
 Once reloaded, your app is accessible in the explorer view.

-To deploy your application to Cloud Run, follow these steps:
+To run your application in a local Kubernetes cluster in Cloud Shell, follow these steps: